scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 #.
 In a terminal window, enter ``conda list``. |br| This shows a list of all the Python packages that came with the Anaconda distribution of Python.
 Note the latest released version of SciPy is among them; this is not the cutting-edge development version you just built and can modify.

 #.
-Enter ``conda create --name scipydev``. |br| This tells ``conda`` to creates a virtual environment named ``scipydev``.
-Note that ``scipydev`` can be replaced by any name you'd like to refer to your virtual environment.
+Enter ``conda create --name scipydev``. |br| This tells ``conda`` to create a virtual environment named ``scipydev``.
+Note that ``scipydev`` can be replaced with any name you'd like to refer to your virtual environment.

 #.
+Rename the file ``anaconda3/envs/scipydev/lib/libgfortran.so`` to ``anaconda3/envs/scipydev/lib/libgfortran.so_backup``, where ``anaconda3`` is to be replaced with the full path of your Anaconda installation.
+This file provides an incorrect Fortran shared library; renaming it forces the system to find the right one. *Note: this needs to be repeated whenever you create a new virtual environment in which you want to build SciPy.*

+#.
 You're still in the base environment.
 Activate your new virtual environment by entering ``conda activate scipydev``. |br| If you're working with an old version of ``conda``, you might need to type ``source activate scipydev`` instead (see `here <https://stackoverflow.com/questions/49600611/python-anaconda-should-i-use-conda-activate-or-source-activate-in-linux)>`__.

 #.
 (Optional) Enter ``conda list`` again.
 Note that the new virtual environment has no packages installed.
 If you were to open a Python interpreter now, you wouldn't be able to import ``numpy``, ``scipy``, etc...

 #.
-Again rename the file ``anaconda3/lib/libgfortran.so`` to ``anaconda3/lib/libgfortran.so_backup``.
-This file provides an incorrect Fortran compiler; renaming it forces the system to find the Fortran compiler included with ``gcc`` instead. *Note: this needs to be repeated whenever you create a new virtual environment in which you want to build SciPy.*

-#.
-Enter ``conda install cython numpy pytest spyder pybind11``. |br| Note that we're only installing SciPy's build dependencies (and Spyder so we can use the IDE), but not SciPy itself.
+Enter ``conda install cython numpy matplotlib pytest spyder pybind11``. |br| Note that we're only installing SciPy's build dependencies (and Spyder so we can use the IDE), but not SciPy itself.

 #.
 Enter ``conda develop /scipy``, where ``scipy`` is to be replaced with the full path of the SciPy root directory. |br| This instructs ``conda`` to add the root SciPy directory to the |PYTHONPATH|_ environment variable whenever our ``scipydev`` virtual environment is activated.
 That way, when we ``import`` SciPy code, the code is imported from our development version of SciPy.